mtryergreen/Credit_Risk_Analysis/README.md

 The balanced accuracy score is 68%, with high-risk precision at 1% with 62% sensitivity.

 ### SMOTE Model
-Balanced accuracy score is 64%.
+Balanced accuracy score is 63%.
 High risk precision is around 1% with 63% sensitivity so F1 is about 2%.

 ### ClusterCentroids Model
-Balanced score accuracy is down to 52%, and high risk precision is 1% with around 63% which makes F1 of 1%.
+Balanced score accuracy is down to around 50%, and high risk precision is 1% with around 63% which makes F1 of 1%.
 Low risk sensitivity is around 40%.

 ### SMOTEEN Model
-Balanced accuraacy score is around 62%.
+Balanced accuraacy score is around 60%.
 High risk precision is 1% with 68% sensitivity which means F1 is around 2%.
-Low risk sensitivity is 57%.
+Low risk sensitivity is around 55%.

 ### BalancedRandomForestClassifier Model
-Balanced accuracy score is about 79%.
+Balanced accuracy score is almost 80%.
 High risk precison is low at 4% with 67% sensitivity and F1 at 7%.
 Low risk sensitivity is 91% with 10% precision.

 ### EasyEnsembleClassifier Model
-Balanced accuracy score is 93%.
-High risk precision is at 7%, and 91% sensiticity and F1 at 14%.
-The low risk sensitivity is at 94% with 100% precision.
+Balanced accuracy score is around 90%.
+High risk precision is under 10%, and 91% sensitivity and F1 at 14%.
+The low risk sensitivity is almost 95% with 100% precision.

 # Summary
-All models show show weak precision.
+All models show weak precision.
 Models like Ensemble had more responsiveness in terms of readings for high risk credits.
 Models like EasyEnsembleClassifier have high recall but also falsely detect a lot of low credit risks as high credit risks.
 Due to the inability for some models to differentiate between high and low risk, I would not recommend the bank to use any of the models to predict credit risk.